Best Clinic UK - Aesthetics Awards 2024

 03.On the day

-Your surgeon will then complete the procedure and replace your breast implants.
+Your surgeon will then complete the procedure and remove or replace your breast implants.
 Once the surgeon has finished, you will be taken to our recovery ward.
 You will recover from the anaesthetic and a nurse will check your blood pressure, heart rate and temperature once you have woken up.
-Once you are comfortable, you will transfer to the ambulatory ward where you will have something to eat and drink in your own room.
+Once you are comfortable, you will transfer to the ambulatory ward to have something to eat and drink in your own room.
 Our nurses will talk you through any recovery steps you need to take during your first few days at home, plus any medication you need to take.
 When you are ready to leave, the nurses will discharge you and ask your chaperone to collect you.

 The Patient Journey.
 A breakdown of what you can expect on your journey with us